We are a Social Enterprise

 As a social enterprise our:

-- Focus is on using the Centre to support adults and young people with experience of being in the Scottish Care System to move towards a more positive future.
+- Focus is on using the Centre to support disadvantaged adults and young people living in Scotland.
+We have a specific focus on people who are homeless and those with experience of the care system in Scotland, but we welcome anyone who could use watersports to move towards a more positive future.

 - Assets are locked into the business.